 "Jahad provides us with pragmatic employment law advice.
 He is strategic, commercial and very client friendly.
 I would have no hesitation recommending him".

-Marta Grande HR Manager, Vivienne Westwood Ltd
+Marta Grande Head of HR, Vivienne Westwood Ltd

-"Jahad is an extremely knowledgeable employment lawyer who provides prudent and pragmatic advice.
+"Jahad is an extremely knowledgeable employment lawyer.
 He exhibits a real can-do attitude.
 The team at Rahman Lowe provides an excellent service".

 Peter To, Director City Quays Ltd